 Deborah Smith joined the Freeholder Board on Jan.
-3, 2016.
-She is currently serving on the Budget Committee, chairs the Insurance Commission, and is a member of the Transparency and Shared Services committees, and is a liaison to Finance.
+3, 2016, and is now serving her second three-year term.
+She currently is serving on the Budget Committee, chairs the Insurance Commission, is the liaison to the Park Commission and Finance Department.

 Previously she served on the Denville Council for 20 years, with two years as Council President and two years as the Council’s Planning Board Member.
 She also served on the Denville Zoning Board prior to her Council tenure.